-In his first few years in Silk, Adam has established himself as one of the leading criminal silks on the Western Circuit.
+In his first five years as Silk, Adam has established himself as one of the leading criminal silks on the Western Circuit.
 Appearing for both the Defence and Prosecution, he has conducted cases involving complex expert medical and scientific evidence, particularly those involving the deaths of very young children, murders involving firearms and difficult issues of joint enterprise, and cases requiring sensitive handling of both vulnerable witnesses and defendants.
 His thorough preparation and detailed knowledge of the factual and legal aspects of the case in hand, coupled with his personable yet tenacious style in court, ensure that his case is put fairly, forcefully and to maximum effect.

 Other recent cases of note include:

-- Operation Endorse, where Adam led Jodie Mittell in a case of a drug-related revenge shooting where the surviving victim and only other eye witness named two innocent local men as the culprits.
+Adam led Jodie Mittell in a case of a drug-related revenge shooting where the surviving victim and only other eye witness named two innocent local men as the culprits.
 Despite this, and in the face of significant challenge from the Defence (including Michael Mansfield QC) as to the way in which the case could be put to the Jury, Adam successfully secured the convictions of three London-based drug dealers – convictions which were subsequently upheld in the Court of Appeal.

-- Operation River, in which Adam represented the alleged gunman from a gang of burglars who shot a householder during a break in.
+Adam represented the alleged gunman from a gang of burglars who shot a householder during a break in.
 This case involved detailed, complex and disputed cell site and other telephone evidence.

-- Operation Manner, involving the death of a 77 year old who was run down by a car fleeing the scene of an earlier road traffic accident.
+Involving the death of a 77 year old who was run down by a car fleeing the scene of an earlier road traffic accident.
 Leading Gemma White, Adam had to deal with a series of abuse of process arguments alleging corruption and bad faith against the Police and CPS.
 Overcoming these both pre-trial and during the case itself, Adam was able to present the evidence in such a way that the Defendant pleaded before the end of the Crown’s case.

-- R v Phillips and Skinner, where a 16 year old father caused fatal head and other injuries to his six week old son, in a situation partially caused, and then aggravated, by the neglectful actions of the child’s young mother.
+A 16 year old father caused fatal head and other injuries to his six week old son, in a situation partially caused, and then aggravated, by the neglectful actions of the child’s young mother.

 In his earlier months in silk, Adam successfully prosecuted in a case involving the traumatic death of a toddler at the hands of his mother’s boyfriend, and a gross negligence manslaughter revolving around the duty of care owed by one partner to the other during and after extreme consensual sexual activity.
 Both cases attracted national media coverage.
 He has also defended in cases involving serious and historical sexual allegations in combination with more recent predatory sexual assaults, and in a rape which copied internet pornography downloaded by the Defendant.